corrode/corrode.github.io/content/blog/prototyping/index.md

 - it's simple to use if you ignore the edge cases
 - there is very little boilerplate
 - it's easy to experiment and refactor
-- you can write a script in a few lines
+- you can do something useful in just a few lines
 - no compilation step

 The goal is to get as close to that experience in Rust as possible while staying true to Rust's core principles.
-We want to make changes quick and painless and rapidly iterate on your design without painting ourselves into a corner.
+Let's make changes quick and painless and rapidly iterate on your design without painting ourselves into a corner.

 ## Tips And Tricks For Prototyping In Rust

 ### Start small

-It turns out you can model a surprisingly large system with just a few types and functions!
+It turns out you can model a surprisingly large system in just a few lines of code.

 The main idea is to defer all the unnecessary parts to later by using a "simple Rust" if you will.

 It's possible, but you need to switch off your inner critic who always wants to write perfect code from the beginning.
-Don't let perfect be the enemy of good.
 Rust enables you to comfortably defer perfection.
 You can make the rough edges obvious so that you can sort them out later.
+Don't let perfect be the enemy of good.

 One of the biggest mistakes I observe is an engineer's perfectionist instinct to jump on minor details which don't have a broad enough impact to warrant the effort.
 It's better to have a working prototype with a few rough edges than a perfect implementation of a small part of the system.

-Remember, you are exploring!
+Remember: you are exploring!
 Use a coarse brush to paint the landscape first.
-Try to get into a flow state where you can quickly iterate on your design.
+Try to get into a flow state where you can quickly iterate.
 Don't get distracted by the details too early.

 ### Use Simple Types